What is Landfill Leachate?

 - Sludge.
 An end product of waste water treatment is sludge.
 This is the solid mass that is left after the wastewater is treated at a wastewater treatment plant.
 This sludge also contains PFAS chemicals.
-When this sludge is used to produce “bio-solids” or “organics”, it is often used as fertilizer and is spread on our agricultural fields.
+When this sludge is used to produce “bio-solids” or “organics”, it is often used as fertilizer and is spread on Vermont’s agricultural fields.
 Recent findings at a dairy farm in Maine have shown that this can actually poison our cows and our milk.
-Is Vermont grown food and milk at risk?
-Note the amount of sludge accepted from out of state.
+Is Vermont- grown food and milk at risk?
+At this point no one knows.

 Sewage sludge spreading leads to farm groundwater PFAS contamination, Gribkoff, Elizabeth, VT Digger, 12 Apr 2020.

 (Header photo by Jeff Gerade, 2018)